Taking pets abroad

 Travelling abroad with a dog, cat or ferret

 The rules for taking a dog, cat or ferret abroad depend on the country you are travelling to.
-There are different rules for EU countries and non-EU countries.
-The import requirements of the United Kingdom for pets from the EU (information in Dutch) have remained the same after the Brexit.
+The rules for EU countries, Liechtenstein, Norway and Switzerland are different from those for countries outside the EU.
+The rules for bringing pets from EU countries to the UK are the same as they were before Brexit.

-The following requirements always apply for dogs, cats and ferrets within the EU:
+The following requirements always apply for dogs, cats and ferrets within the EU, Liechtenstein, Norway and Switzerland:

 - Your pet must have an EU pet passport.
 You can get this from your vet.